-At Atwood Internal Medicine, we’re committed to taking care of you during the current health care crisis and to upholding our safe care commitment.
+At Atwood Internal Medicine, we’re committed to taking care of you and your family.
+Learn about our safe care commitment.
 Telephone, virtual visits and in-person visits are available.
-Please click on the link below for more information.

 Atwood Internal Medicine

 Dr. David Alpern knows the people he serves, and brings more than 30 years of experience to his practice.
 For many of those years, Dr. Alpern provided care to patients in nursing homes and extended care facilities.
 He has a keen understanding of the needs of older patients combined with an empathetic ear.
 He has extensive experience in helping to manage diseases and conditions including: